18F/18f.gsa.gov/research/0-sprint/0-sprint-research-synthesis.md

 #### General feedback

 - Three out of fours users hard difficulty getting back to the homepage from some of the pages and or guides.
-- "What we deliver We Help seems like a run on sentence."
+- "_What we deliver We Help_ seems like a run on sentence."
 - Users were expecting separate links to human-centered design, agile methodologies, and open source software.
 They were surprised that it was all one link to the playbook on the "how we work" page.
 - None of the users clicked the links in the hero.
+(Hero is currently photo of cute celebrating the Every Kid in a Park project)
 - One user expected to see a search box on the guides pages.

 ### Audience specific feedback